-The Board, in reviewing non-executive directors' fees, makes recommendations to shareholders in light of, firstly, fees payable to non-executive directors of comparable companies and, secondly, the importance attached to the retention and attraction of high-calibre individuals as non-executive directors.
+The Board, in reviewing non-executive directors' fees, makes recommendations to shareholders in light of, firstly, fees payable to non-executive directors of comparable companies and, secondly, the importance attached to the retention and attraction of high-calibre individuals as non- executive directors.
 Remuneration is reviewed annually, with reference to competitors and peer companies.
 Independent advice is also acquired from specialist human resources consultants.

 This remuneration is not linked to the Company's share price or performance.
-Levels of fees are also set by reference to the responsibilities assumed by the non-executive directors in chairing the board and in chairing or participation in its committees.
+Levels of fees are also set by reference to the responsibilities assumed by the non-executive directors in chairing or participation in its committees.
 The Group does not provide pension or medical benefits to non-executive directors.
-To avoid a conflict of interest, the remuneration committee, which consists entirely of independent non-executive directors, takes no part in the determination of non-executive directors' fees or in the recommendation to the board and shareholders.
+To avoid a conflict of interest, the Remuneration Committee, which consists entirely of independent nonexecutive directors, takes no part in the determination of non-executive directors' fees or in the recommendation to the Board and shareholders.
 Non-executive directors do not qualify for shares in terms of the Group's share incentive scheme.
-The board annually recommends remuneration of non-executive directors for approval by shareholders in advance.
+The Board annually recommends remuneration of non-executive directors for approval by shareholders in advance.

-Refer to note 27 on page 65 or page 39 for details on the fees earned by non-executive directors for the year ended 31 August 2015.
+Refer to note 26 on page 68 for details on the fees earned by non-executive directors for the year ended 31 August 2017.